BenniG123/OpenCVLabJam/README.md

 You can use whatever editor you want for this.
 I would recommend [PyCharm](https://www.jetbrains.com/pycharm/).
 Visual Studio and XCode are also great options.

 ## Color Filtering
+Try running color-filtering/color.py and see what happens.
+Follow [this link](https://en.wikipedia.org/wiki/HSL_and_HSV) to learn more about HSV image parameters.

+**Make sure you hit escape to exit the program.
+Don't hit X in the corner of the window.
+Some GUI features are messed up (at least on linux)**

+What we are doing is a very simple image processing technique known as thresholding.
+Some parts of the image are within the desired parameters, and are thresholded to a 1 (White pixel) while those outside our desired parameters are thrown out and set to 0 (black pixels.)
+This is very helpful for finding parts of an image that are a certain color.
+You are seeing a bitmasked output by default, so the original image is overlaid with the "white" or high thresholded pixels.

+Try and set the different parameters to only view a single cartridge.

+**Free cookie:** Using cartridge.png and [OpenCV contours](http://docs.opencv.org/master/dd/d49/tutorial_py_contour_features.html#gsc.tab=0), draw a rectangle around whichever pokemon cartridge your settings are selecting.

 ## Face Detection